 Read more: 10 Ways To Start Investing With Little Money

-Fractional Shares: The apps lets users buy fractional users.
+Fractional Shares: The apps lets users buy fractional shares.
 Don’t have thousands of dollars to buy a unit of Amazon?
 No problem!
 Robinhood lets you buy a fraction at a time.
 And with no commissions, it’s a great way to gradually build up a position.

 Earn interest on uninvested cash: including a customizable debit card and FDIC protection (up to $1.25 million)